-For compliance with the regulatory requirements provided in the Financial Conflict of Interest (FCOI) regulation at 42 CFR Part 50, Subpart F, Promoting Objectivity in Research, applicable to Public Health Service (PHS) (e.g., NIH) grants and cooperative agreements, Davenport University has made the decision to require the following policies and procedures for all Principle PI/co-PIs (PI) and co-Principle PI/co-PIs (co-PI) to adhere before submitting, after accepting, and during implementation of a grant-funded position/project.
+For compliance with the regulatory requirements provided in the Financial Conflict of Interest (FCOI) regulation at 42 CFR Part 50, Subpart F, Promoting Objectivity in Research, applicable to Public Health Service (PHS) (e.g., NIH) grants and cooperative agreements, Davenport University has made the decision to require the following policies and procedures for ALL federally-sponsored Principle PI/co-PIs (PI) and co-Principle PI/co-PIs (co-PI) regardless of funder agency or type of funded project to be completed before submitting, after accepting, and each new year of a grant-funded position/project throughout the funding period.
+This will take place starting Fall 2023.
 Davenport's FCOI policy is also posted on our publicly accessible web site as required by the NIH Grants Policy Statement, Section 4.1.10.